ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/specifications/_index.md

 The data product itself should be producted in the correct format:

-* Point estimates, distributions, and samples should be generated as `*toml` files
+* Point estimates, distributions, and samples should be generated as toml files
-* Tables and arrays should be generated as `*.h5`/`*.hdf5` files
+* Tables and arrays should be generated as h5/hdf5 files

-The filename should be the version number of the data product.
+* The filename (of the toml or theh h5/hdf5 file) should be the version number of the data product